paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-327-weapon-systems-development-and-related-matters.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (e)(1)(B).
+Pub.
+L. 119–60 substituted “the requirements of [section 4401(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4401/a&num=0&edition=prelim)” for “widely supported and consensus-based standards that exist at the time of the milestone decision, unless such standards are unavailable or unsuitable for particular major system interfaces”.

 2021—Pub.
 L. 116–283, § 1851(b)(1), renumbered [section 2446b of this title](./chapter-chapter-144b-chapter-chapter-144b.md#section-2446b) as this section.

 Subsec. (c).
 Pub.
 L. 116–283, § 1851(b)(3)(A), substituted “section 4211” for “section 2431a” in introductory provisions.